-During her visit to Canada in 2016, the Duchess of Cambridge (Kate Middleton) carried a scarf in Maple Leaf tartan (the national Canadian tartan).
-She first carried in on day four of the tour while visiting Whitehorse in the territory of Yukon:
+During her visit to Canada in 2016, the Duchess of Cambridge (Kate Middleton) carried a scarf in Maple Leaf tartan (the national Canadian tartan) by York Scarves.
+She first carried the scarf on day four of the tour while visiting Whitehorse in the territory of Yukon:

 Kate carried the scarf for a second time on day five, also in Whitehorse, the capital of Yukon and its only city.